erSubhashThapa/100daysofcode/r1-log.md

   >On the first line, enter the comment: “Added h1 tag”.
 Save the file and exit the editor (to do it in default editor, press ESC and then type :wq and hit Enter).

-  Objviously, put your own comment in, not “Added h1 tag”.
+  Obviously, put your own comment in, not “Added h1 tag”.
 I still found it kind of wonky to enter the commit comment.

   [](https://stackoverflow.com/questions/17665489/using-this-inside-an-event-handler)